 Ducklings are like human babies in that they require far more care than adults.
 Without proper food, warmth, shelter, and living conditions, they’ll become sick, injured, or die.

-That’s why we created a detailed step-by-step how to raise ducklings guide.
+That’s why we created our step-by-step guide to raising ducklings.

 3. Most vets aren’t avian experts.